jamiewbarnett/t-ISSM/README.md

 # t-ISSM: Glacier fun with J-man and Felis
-Email felicity.holmes@geo.su.se and jamie.barnett@geo.su.se if you have questions
+Email jman.barnett@geo.su.se and felicity.holmes@geo.su.se if you have questions

 # Task 1: Choose your pokemon (glacier)